email@example.com | 541-346-8039

 Introduction to visual inquiry for designers; use of freehand and drafted drawings and models in the design process.
-Demonstration and laboratory format.
-Complements Academy Workshop Series and Design Studio.
+Complements Academy lectures and design studio.
 Open only to Summer Architecture Academy students.

 Academy Design Studio (4 credits)

 Intensive four-week introductory studio in architectural design.
 Series of design projects and exercises intended to familiarize students with fundamental concepts and principles of environmental design.
-Complements Academy Workshop Series and media for Design.
 Open only to Summer Architecture Academy students.

-While enrolled in the academy, students have access to the Architecture and Allied Arts Library and 24-hour access to the A&AA facilities and the Design Computing Lab.
-They may meet with and observe UO architecture students enrolled in advanced summer session design studios and sit in on selected A&AA courses.
+While enrolled in the Academy, students have access to the Architecture and Allied Arts Library and 24-hour access to the A&AA facilities and the Design Computing Lab.

 Last minute changes do occur and the academy reserves the right to change the schedule at any time.

 Daylong, educational field trips (lunch provided) in the Willamette Valley complement the materials presented in studio, media and workshop courses.
 The field trips will include visits to various key sites in the Willamette Valley.
 In the past students visited the Ira Keller Fountain in Portland, The Portland Japanese Garden, the Lan Su Chinese Garden in Portland, Frank Lloyd Wright's Gordon House, Alvar Aalto's Library at Mt.Angel Abbey, and the John Yeon Center.